 Board of Governors

 Frank Morrone, C.A.S., is an independent re-recording mixer who has worked extensively in both film and television.
 He has two Primetime Emmy Awards with an additional five Primetime Emmy nominations.
-Television projects include Lost, Copper, The Kennedys, Boss, The L Word and Sex and the City.
+Television projects include Criminal Minds, The Hot Zone, Lost, The Kennedys, The L Word and Sex and the City.
 He has mixed films with Ron Howard, Tim Burton, John Singleton, Janusz Kaminski, and Lasse Hallstrom on projects including Ransom, Sleepy Hollow, Shaft, Lost Souls, The Cider House Rules and the Oscar-winning documentary When We Were Kings.

 He moved to Los Angeles in 2004 to work on J.J.
-Abrams’ Lost, and has since mixed for Sony and Disney, as well as several other studios.
-He has collaborated on product development with Digidesign, McDSP and M-Audio and lectures for Avid at well-known colleges across North America including USC, Fullsail and Tribeca Flashpoint.
+Abrams’ Lost, and has since mixed projects for Sony, Disney, and Technicolor as well as several other studios.
+He has collaborated on product development with Digidesign, McDSP and M-Audio and lectures for Avid at well-known colleges across North America including USC, Full Sail and Tribeca Flashpoint.